Global classification of isolated singularities in dimensions $(4,3)$ and $(8,5)$: Local structure of isolated singularities of small codimension

 \subsection{Essential singularities in codimension 3 and proof of Theorem \ref{local}}

 Let $M^{n+3}\to N^{n}$ be a smooth map with finitely many critical points.
-We have to prove that $M^{n+3}$ is diffeomorphic to $\Sigma^{n+3}\# Q^{n+3}$ where: \begin{enumerate} \item $\Sigma^{n+3}$ is a homotopy sphere; \item there is a smooth (induced) map $Q^{n+3}\to N^n$ having only finitely many critical points and fulfilling: \begin{enumerate} \item if $n\geq 6$ or $n=4$ then there are no critical points; \item if $n=5$ then around each critical point the map is smoothly equivalent to the Kuiper map $k_{4,1}$ i.e. the cone over the corresponding Hopf fibration. \end{enumerate} \end{enumerate}
+We have to prove that $M^{n+3}$ is diffeomorphic to $\Sigma^{n+3}\# Q^{n+3}$ where: \begin{enumerate} \item $\Sigma^{n+3}$ is a homotopy sphere; \item there is a smooth (induced) map $Q^{n+3}\to N^n$ having only finitely many critical points and fulfilling: \begin{enumerate} \item if $n\geq 6$ or $n=4$ and the singularities were cone-like then there are no critical points; \item if $n=5$ then around each critical point the map is smoothly equivalent to the Kuiper map $k_{4,1}$ i.e. the cone over the corresponding Hopf fibration. \end{enumerate} \end{enumerate}

 Around each critical point of $f:M\to N$ we can find adapted neighborhoods $M_i\subset M$ and disks $D_i\subset N$ centered at the critical points so that $f:M_i\to D_i$ is a proper smooth map with precisely one critical point, for $i\in\{1,2,\ldots,r\}$.